FarPay/ApiDoc/InvoiceInstantPayment.md

 * Missing 3D-Secure autorization (SMS or NEM-ID autorization)
 * Insufficient funds

 Other errors are more specific and technical, where the debtor must contact the financial institution (or bank), to cover the details.
+FarPay and the seleced PSP are not in posession of further details, relating to the error.